 “We were resolved that maybe the ‘song’ thing needed to be focused on,” Hayward says in an interview with Fact.
 “We wanted to reconnect with what had been smashed up, almost as a way of moving forward.”

-Deceit is less a product of the studio-as-art approach of This Heat’s debut as it is that of a group of musicians playing instruments in a room as a fully-formed band.
+On Deceit, This Heat create less a product of the studio-as-art approach of their debut as that of a group of musicians playing instruments in a room as a fully-formed band.
 These are rock songs, as peculiar and sometimes twisted as they end up sounding.
 The multi-part progression of the alternately harsh and groove-based “Paper Hats” nods to the group’s prog roots, while opening track “Sleep” showcases one of the group’s most immediate melodies.
 And then there’s “S.P.Q.R.”, a two-chord, galloping punk anthem that thumps and gallop with intention and accessibility.
 Whatever new ears are needed to allow This Heat’s more experimental tendencies to better resonate, there’s a sense of joy in hearing such tautly constructed songs through that atypical filter.

 Juxtaposed with this newfound sense of immediacy is the heavy presence of Cold War terror.
 Inspired by a genuine fear of nuclear war and the imperialist nations that would bring it about, Deceit doesn’t feel so much like a protest record as a tense cry of panic set to intriguingly constructed melodies.
 “Cenotaph” is a none-too-subtle critique of the endless cycle of war, with its mentions of “The war to end all wars/And the war that came after that,” while “Paper Hats” returns to the refrain of “the sound of explosions?”
 Just as potent a statement is “Independence,” an ominous dub-inflected track that features the opening statements of the Declaration of Independence.
 And the album art echoes this overarching critique of leaders with itchy trigger fingers, its collage of photographs projected on a face, disturbingly juxtaposing images of Krushchev and Reagan with mushroom clouds against the backdrop of what seems like a primal scream.